- As low as $431/Night

 About the Area

-Downtown Charleston, a neighborhood in Charleston, is home to this vacation home.
-Charleston City Market is worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit South Carolina Aquarium and Patriots Point.
+Charleston Historic District, a neighborhood in Charleston, is home to this vacation home.
+Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
 Looking to enjoy an event or a game while in town?
-See what's going on at TD Arena, or consider a night out at Historic Rice Mill.
+See what's going on at North Charleston Coliseum and Performing Arts Center, or consider a night out at Historic Rice Mill.

 Special Instructions